ongoingness/ongoingness-locket/README.md

 13 beloging to the temporary collection.
 The permanent collection media is always displayed first followed by the media in the temporary collection.

-In regards to interaction, the apps starts by long pressing the screen.
-To mov ethourgh the media content, the user can tap the screen.
+In regards to interaction, the apps starts having the screen facing the user and by long pressing the screen.
+To move through the media content, the user can tap the screen.

 ### locket_touch_inverted
-Used in the Anew piece,
+Used in the Anew piece, works the same way as the build variant described above.
+The only difference is that it expects the device to be upside down, meaning that the screen displays images inverted vertically and the act of having the user face the screen is also inverted.

 ### locket_touch_s
 Used in the Ivvor piece,